Digibear-io/rhost-wrapper/README.md

 # @digibear/rhost-wrapper

-A Cached wrapper for the RHostMush HTTP API.
+A Cached wrapper for the RHostMush HTTP API, and a curl operation to use it's Header only schema.

+## License

+`MIT`

 ## Install